Polygons inscribed in Jordan curves with prescribed edge ratios: Introduction

 \section{Introduction}

-A polygon is an oriented piecewise linear closed curve.
-The polygonal peg problem asks whether every Jordan curve admits an inscribed polygon of a given shape.
-An especially interesting type of such question is the longstanding square peg problem posed by Toeplitz~\cite{Toeplitz-1911}: \emph{Does every continuous simple closed curve in the plane contain four points that are the vertices of a square?} Toeplitz's problem has been solved affirmatively for curves under various smoothness conditions by Emch~\cite{Emch-1913,Emch-1915,Emch-1916}, Schnirelman~\cite{Schnirelman-1944}, Jerrard~\cite{Jerrard-1961}, Stromquist~\cite{Stromquist-1989}, Tao~\cite{Tao-2017}, Matschke~\cite{Matschke-2022} and others.
-Yet for general continuous curves the problem has remained open.
-We refer to Matschke's paper~\cite{Matschke-2014} for a survey together with an extensive list of further references on this problem.
+A polygon is an oriented piecewise linear closed curve in some Euclidean space $\mathbb R^k$ $(k\geq 2)$.
+The polygonal peg problem asks whether every simple closed curve admits an inscribed polygon of a given shape.
+An especially interesting type of such question is the longstanding square peg problem posed by Toeplitz~\cite{Toeplitz-1911}: \emph{Does every continuous simple closed curve in the plane contain four points that are the vertices of a square?} Toeplitz's problem has been solved affirmatively for curves under various regularity conditions by Emch~\cite{Emch-1913,Emch-1915,Emch-1916}, Schnirelman~\cite{Schnirelman-1944}, Jerrard~\cite{Jerrard-1961}, Stromquist~\cite{Stromquist-1989}, Tao~\cite{Tao-2017}, Matschke~\cite{Matschke-2022} and others.
+Yet the problem has remained open for general continuous curves.
+We refer the readers to Matschke's paper~\cite{Matschke-2014} for a survey together with an extensive list of further references on this problem.

-Meanwhile, there were many researches on other types of quadrilaterals inscribed in given Jordan curves.
-Vaughan proved a celebrated result that every simple closed curve has an inscribed rectangle~\cite{Meyerson-1981}.
-Subsequently, additional notable progress related to edge ratios of rectangles inscribed in smooth Jordan curves appeared in Matschke~\cite{Matschke-2014} and Hugelmeyer~\cite{Hugelmeyer-2021}.
-The latest development is that Greene-Lobb~\cite{Greene-2021} proved rectangles with arbitrary aspect ratios can be inscribed in any smooth simple closed curve.
-In addition, Makeev~\cite{Makeev-1995}, Akopyan-Avvakumov~\cite{Akopyan-2018} and Matschke~\cite{Matschke-2021} studied the more general problem of finding inscribed cyclic quadrilateral for some classes of Jordan curves.
-Mention that a polygon is said to be cyclic if it can be inscribed in a circle.
+Meanwhile, there was plenty of research on other types of quadrilaterals inscribed in given Jordan curves.
+Vaughan proved a celebrated result that every simple closed curve in the plane has an inscribed rectangle~\cite{Meyerson-1981}.
+Subsequently, additional notable progress with respect to edge ratios of rectangles inscribed in smooth Jordan curves appeared in the works of Matschke~\cite{Matschke-2014}, Hugelmeyer~\cite{Hugelmeyer-2021} and others.
+The latest development is that Greene-Lobb~\cite{Greene-2021} proved rectangles with arbitrary edge ratios can be inscribed in any smooth simple closed curve in the plane.
+In addition, Makeev~\cite{Makeev-1995}, Akopyan-Avvakumov~\cite{Akopyan-2018} and Matschke~\cite{Matschke-2021} studied the more general problem of finding inscribed cyclic quadrilaterals for some classes of simple closed curves, which was further extended by Greene-Lobb~\cite{Greene-2023} to including all smooth Jordan curves.
 For an account of further results, see the recent article of Schwartz~\cite{Schwartz-2022}.